danspratling/blog/content/blog/2020-01-21-understanding-recursion-in-just-5-minutes.md

 So what's really happening here?

-If we were to call the above function with the value "20", we would see the following result, which i've broken down using pseudo code.
+If we were to call the above function with the value "20", we would see the following result (with less detail)

 ```js
 // 20 is doubled to 40, which is less than 100 so the function is called using 40